sevkibaba/interview/data/simple-solution/README.md

 ## Support

 For issues or questions, check the logs for detailed error messages and ensure all dependencies are properly installed.

+## Advantages
+- Cost efficient
+- Faster for small operations
+- Easier to maintain and understand if the context is fixed

+## Disadvantages
+- Limited scalability
+- If there occur errors, cost is increased more than a modular approach
+- Hard to reuse for other purposes